 Sevoflurane has been used in BTHS patients without adverse events.
-However, due to the skeletal muscle involvement in BTHS, the risk of malignant hyperthermia may be higher in patients with BTHS than in the general population.
+Malignant hypothermia has not been reported in BTHS patients but, due to the skeletal muscle involvement, the risk of malignant hyperthermia may theoretically be increased.

 Neuromuscular Blockers

 Succinylcholine is contraindicated in patients with BTHS.
 Non-depolarizing neuromuscular blockers may have a prolonged effect.